WHAT are we Shooting?

 Compound Archery: Its Archery Jim, but not as we know it.
 Think of a bow thats been locked in a room with a team of rabidly bored engineers for a year or two.
 Well, what comes out of that room will be a Compound.
-An extremely complex bow using a system of cables and pulleys in order to increase the poundage (power) of the bow, has telescopic sights, a trigger and spirit levels.
+An extremely complex bow using a system of cables and pulleys in order to take much of the work out of drawing the bow, has telescopic sights, a trigger, spirit levels and a “cup holder” for your coffee/phone/beer.
 A very popular bow in the USA for hunting.
 Viewed by practitioners (The Dark Side) as the apex of the sport.
-Viewed by all other archers as blatant cheating… (ok, its still archery but many more improvements and you may as well be playing a game on the playstation! ;o)
+Viewed by all other archers as blatant cheating… (ok, its still archery but many more improvements/solutions and you may as well be playing a game on the playstation! ;o)

 Please note: Archers like to banter so dont worry, none of the above is serious (except the bit about the Olympic recurve being best …. deadly serious there!)